-(Note 5) As the Cayman Islands enacted the International Tax Co-operation Economic Substance Law, the Company established Extensor World Trading Ltd. (Hong Kong) through its subsidiary: Sharphope Company Ltd. for US\$ 1 on July 19, 2019 to replace the international trading function of the Cayman subsidiary, Extensor World Trading Ltd..
+(Note 2) As the Cayman Islands enacted the International Tax Co-operation Economic Substance Law, the Company established Extensor World Trading Ltd. (Hong Kong) through its subsidiary: Sharphope Company Ltd. for US\$ 1 on July 19, 2019 to replace the international trading function of the Cayman subsidiary, Extensor World Trading Ltd.(Cayman).
 The establishment registration was approved and was ratified by the Board of Directors of the parent company on August 14, 2019.
+And Cayman subsidiary, Extensor World Trading Ltd. (Cayman) completed the phased tasks.
+In order to simplify the organizational structure and integrate internal resources, Cayman subsidiary, Extensor World Trading Ltd. (Cayman) was dissolved and liquidated on June 30, 2020.

-(Note 6) As mentioned in Note 2, after the Company purchased 52.5% equity of Wealth Max Creation Limited through its subsidiary: World Gate Holdings Ltd. in 2018, the Company indirectly held 100% of the subsidiary of Wealth Max Creation Limited- "Zhong shan Aobo Precision Technology Co., Ltd. " In response to the future development plan of Zhong shan Aobo Precision Technology Co., Ltd., the parent company's Board of Directors approved on August 14, 2019 to carry out related organizational reorganization and adjust the investment structure, and transferred 52.5% equity of Zhong shan Aobo Precision Technology Co., Ltd. to the subsidiary: World Gate Holdings Ltd..
+(Note 3) The Company purchased 52.5% equity of Wealth Max Creation Limited through its subsidiary: World Gate Holdings Ltd. in 2018, the Company indirectly held 100% of the subsidiary of Wealth Max Creation Limited- "Zhong shan Aobo Precision Technology Co., Ltd. " In response to the future development plan of Zhong shan Aobo Precision Technology Co., Ltd., the parent company's Board of Directors approved on August 14, 2019 to carry out related organizational reorganization and adjust the investment structure, and transferred 52.5% equity of Zhong shan Aobo Precision Technology Co., Ltd. to the subsidiary: World Gate Holdings Ltd..
 The equity transfer was completed on October 1, 2019.